KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 ### 5. Overfitting Rejected

-Train loss 22.5% lower + MMLU equivalent = the model learned the training data more efficiently without losing generalization ability.
+MMLU equivalent or improved across all precision-staged experiments (F, C, G > A) = the model learned effectively without losing generalization ability. *(Note: The originally cited "22.5% lower train loss" is a measurement artifact — see Errata above.)*

 ### 6. GPU Noise Is Non-Determinism, Not Precision (Experiment G)